alanng10/class-lang/Docue/Article/Single/a.md

 Using any comp on any ref that refers to any that does not exist is a programming error.

 Single CastOperate is same as Class Lang.
-If the operate Any ref refers to any that does not exist, the operate is a programming error.
+If the input of the operate, Any, refers to any that does not exist, the operate is a programming error.

 Single System.Infra module Any class has 1 maide.